isomerpages/sp-educonference/pages/Accommodation.md

 **Genting Hotel Jurong**

 Transportation to SP
-* Take the MRT from Jurong East to Dover Station (Green Line)
+* Take the MRT from Jurong East Station to Dover Station (Green Line)

+**Momentus Hotel Alexandra**

+Transportation to SP
+* Take the MRT from Queenstown Station to Dover Station.